4S Ranch, California

+4S Ranch is an unincorporated, master-planned community in the North County area of San Diego County, California.
+It is located about 25 mi north of downtown San Diego and 13 mi east of the Pacific Ocean, just outside the incorporated city limits of San Diego.

+The community spans about 2,900 acres of unincorporated San Diego County, bordering the San Diego communities of Rancho Bernardo to the east, Black Mountain Ranch to the west, and Rancho Peñasquitos to the south.

 History

-The origin of the name 4S Ranch is not specifically known.
-Some believe it’s a playful abbreviation of the word "forest"(4S).
-The first recorded owner of Rancho San Bernardo, as the area in which 4S Ranch is currently located and originally part of four separate sitios or square leagues, was acquired by an English sea captain named Joseph Snook "Captain Snook" (who later became a Mexican citizen and changed his name to Jose Francisco Snook) in 1842 and 1845 through land grants from the Mexican Governor of California.
-Many now believe the "S" in 4S Ranch stands for "Snook".
-The "4" may stand for "4 Snooks", after Snook and his three brothers or the 4 sitios or leagues granted to Snook.
-Contrary to myth, Snook and his wife never had any children.
+The first recorded owner of Rancho San Bernardo, as the area in which 4S Ranch is currently situated, was English sea captain Joseph Snook "Captain Snook" (who later became a Mexican citizen and changed his name to Jose Francisco Snook), who acquired the land in 1842 and 1845 through grants from the Mexican Governor of California.
 After his death, Snook's heirs sold the property to James McCoy for $4,020.

 Between 1847 and the turn of the century, the site of 4S Ranch was used extensively for the grazing of both sheep and longhorn cattle.
 By 1915 4S Ranch had been obtained by the San Dieguito Mutual Water Company, a subsidiary of Santa Fe Railroad.
 The railroad erroneously believed that eucalyptus trees would make excellent railroad ties and planted thousands of them.
+This was unsuccessful.

+The San Diego Union of August 3, 1918 reported that W. J. Stowe of Los Angeles bought 3,000 acres of the ranch of the Eucalyptus Culture Company.
+On October 1, 1918, Stowe registered his 4S brand with San Diego County.
+The brand he chose represented the four Stowe family members living on the ranch.

-This was unsuccessful and 4S Ranch was sold numerous times before being purchased by Albert E. Smith.
+4S Ranch was sold numerous times before being purchased by Albert E. Smith.
 In 1928, Albert Smith built the Spanish mission style house on a ridge overlooking Lake Hodges.
 This house remains today.
 Soon after, the property was acquired by William A. Clark, founder of the Los Angeles Philharmonic Orchestra.
 After Clark died in 1938, his widow sold 4S Ranch to Albert G. Ralphs of the Ralphs family, owners of the southern California grocery chain.
 4S Ranch was primarily used by the Ralphs family for recreational and farming purposes until crop yields fell.
 Grass fires in 1944 and 1981 burned large portions of the original eucalyptus and citrus groves.